matteoferla/rdkit_to_params/README.md

 It is by default `True`.
 It is called during `fix_mol`, a step in `load_mol`/`load_smiles`, so should be safe for rename methods.

+### From RCSB PDB
+The PDB has ligand definitions (chemical components) that can be downloaded as a cif file.
+If Gemmi is installed the function `chemcomp_to_mol` in `rdkit_to_params.mol_from_compchem_block` can be used to download and convert a chemical component to an RDKit mol.
+Note that not all PDB chemical components definitions are perfect and some manual fixing may be required.

 ## Optionals
 Installing RDKit with conda is easy (`conda install rdkit`).